 Professor Jeff Smith

 Jeff is Professor and Associate Dean (Research) in the College of Education at the University of Otago.
-For 29 years he was on the faculty of Rutgers University, serving as professor and chair of the Department of Educational Psychology.
-Professor Smith has written or edited eight books on educational assessment and statistics, the psychology of aesthetics, and educational psychology, and published more than 70 research articles and reviews in the field of education, also founding and co-editing a journal, Psychology of Aesthetics, Creativity, and the Arts.
+For 29 years, he was on the faculty of Rutgers University, serving as professor and chair of the Department of Educational Psychology.
+Professor Smith has written or edited eight books on educational assessment and statistics, the psychology of aesthetics, and educational psychology.
+He has published more than 70 research articles and reviews in the field of education, also founding and co-editing a journal, Psychology of Aesthetics, Creativity, and the Arts.